briarsweetbriar/rubber_stamp/README.md

 Tracking Users and Notes
 ------------------------

-ControlledVersioning can keep track of both who contributed a revision and any notes they choose to leave about the revision.
+RubberStamp can keep track of both who contributed a revision and any notes they choose to leave about the revision.
 In both cases, these attributes must be passed in while saving the model.

 With users, the simplest approach is to merge the current user into the strong_params hash: